bartczernicki/AzureOpenAILogProbs/README.md

    * OpenAI Cookbook - LogProbs: https://cookbook.openai.com/examples/using_logprobs
    * What are logprobs?: https://www.ignorance.ai/p/what-are-logprobs

-The four examples illustrated focus on reducing hallucinations and improving the reliability of the model's responses when presented with grounding information and a question.
 There are several emerging techniques that use multiple calls to a model or several models to arrive at a response, conclusion or a decision.
 Currently, most ways LLMs are used in GenAI production systems is with grounding (RAG) by providing additional contextual information.
 The model is asked to answer a question, reason over that information etc. However, with poor grounding, this can result in poor results.

 Azure OpenAI LogProbs are a tool that can help and be used to gauge the confidence (probability) of the model's response.
 This tremendous capability can empower the AI system to self-correct or guide the user/agent to arrive at a better response.